 Our review clearly showed the importance of doing research to understand the causal determinants of unlawful file sharing behaviour; a result which is perhaps even truer for streaming.

-Our empirical work has been one step towards feeling the gap.
+Our empirical work has been one step towards filling the gap.
 We found that file sharing may replace some sales, but there is strong evidence that people who pirate more also purchase more media, and that low prices increase sales and reduce piracy.
 We found some evidence that stricter laws reduce file sharing, and people do behave ‘rationally’ in the lab in response to potential legal penalties but currently, in the UK people are primarily file-sharing based on how beneficial they judge it to be and ignore the risks.
 We find some evidence to support that, if people are aware of the effort of the artist, they are more reluctant to engage in unlawful file-sharing.
 We find strong evidence that people do what they believe it is socially appropriate to do: the more they feel unlawful behaviour is socially appropriate, the more they do it.
 Experimental behaviour is predictive of actual unlawful file-sharing, but streaming works differently, something we are looking into further.

 Overall, media producers can emphasise the effort they put in and promote a social expectation that media should be legal, but they have to compete with the benefits of unlawful access in order to avoid criminalising their own customers.